oat-sa/taohub-articles/articles/Frontend/Architecture/good-practices.md

 ```

 This kind of bad design should be prevented by proper unit tests, as different
-tests should conflicts, or might work and fail time to time.
+tests might conflict, or might work and fail time to time.
 Unstable and
 inconsistent unit test executions are often the symptom of memory access
 conflict within factories.